 As is often the case in a small village, Newberry doesn't have a public transportation system that people use for their commute.

 Newberry is a somewhat ethnically-diverse village.
 The people who call Newberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newberry residents report their race to be White, followed by Native American.
-Important ancestries of people in Newberry include Irish, French , English, and Finnish.
+Important ancestries of people in Newberry include Irish, French , English, and French Canadian.